 Book Conversations Build Reading Partnerships

-This is my favorite benefit of hallway conversations.
+This is my favorite benefit of book conversations.
 We send this message to our students:

 This is HUGE isn’t it?
 Our students need to know that their learning is important, and we know that the number of minutes spent reading is a predictor of student achievement.
 It is our responsibility to encourage all of our kids to have a book at all times for what Donalyn Miller calls “reading emergencies”.
 These are the few minutes we have at transitions, when we wait for buses, when we finish work early, on car trips, when we wait for the doctor appointment, or when we wait for food to come at the restaurant.
 Conversations can be the reminder that some of our kids need.